shakacode/react-webpack-rails-tutorial/README.md

 See webpack/webpack.hot.config.js.

+Bootstrap can be customized by hand-picking which modules to load and/or overwriting some of the Sass variables defined by the frameworks.

+## Bootstrap modules customization

+If you are not using all the Bootstrap modules then you'll likely want to customize it to avoid loading unused assets.
+This customization is done in separate files for the Rails app versus the Webpack dev server so it's important to keep these in-sync as you develop your app in parallel using the Rails and the Webpack HMR environments.

+- Rails Bootstrap customization file: app/assets/stylesheets/_bootstrap-custom.scss
+- Webpack HMR Bootstrap customization file: webpack/bootstrap-sass.config.js

+## Bootstrap variables customization

+If you need to customize some of the Sass variables defined in Bootstrap you can do so by overwriting these variables in a separate file and have it loaded before other Bootstrap modules.

-To avoid duplicating any Bootstrap customization between Rails and Webpack, all Bootstrap customizations have been consolidated under Webpack in webpack/assets/stylesheets/_bootstrap-variables-customization.scss and the webpack/assets/stylesheets directory added to the Rails asset pipeline search path.
+To avoid duplicating this customization between Rails and Webpack HMR, this custom code has been consolidated under Webpack in webpack/assets/stylesheets/_bootstrap-variables-customization.scss and the webpack/assets/stylesheets directory added to the Rails asset pipeline search path.
 See config config/application.rb.
-Keep that in mind as you need to customize Bootstrap.
+Keep that in mind as you customize the Bootstrap Sass variables.

 # Notes on Rails assets
 ## Javascript
-The `webpack.rails.config.js` file generates rails-bundle.js which is then included by the Rails asset pipeline.
+The `webpack.bundle.config.js` file generates rails-bundle.js which is then included by the Rails asset pipeline.

 ## Sass and images